PavanKumarMadduri/Jenkins-ELK_Stack/README.md

 Clone repo https://github.com/PavanKumarMadduri/Jenkins-ELK_Stack.git

-Make sure the cloned folder has enough permissions to install containers
+Make sure the cloned folder has enough permissions to access the files required to install containers

 Use the command "docker-compose up -d" to create 4 container (Jenkins, Logstash, ElasticSearch, Kibana)